ligato/docs/docs/plugins/vpp-plugins.md

 ## Interface plugin

-The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status and interface and DHCP lease notifications.
+The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status as well as interface and DHCP lease notifications.
 VPP can support multiple interface types with the following supported by the vpp-agent:

   - Sub-interface
   - Software loopback